hexapod2015/GRE/Independent_Writing_02.md

 ​

 The second reason is that it is more easier for you to come ture.
-Whatever you make efforts for a realistic goal or your ambitious dream, what you really want is success.
-Continue failure will break your confident that help you finally
+Whatever you make efforts for a realistic goal or your ambitious dream, what you really want is success to enjoy the happiness of obtaining.
+You will often experience failure when you try to come ture your dream that is lack of the clear judgement for yourself .
+Continue failure will break your confident that help you to overcome diffculties.
+The fianl result of this is that you may be choose to give up your dream.
+Instead, realistic goals is more easily to